vespakoen/menu/README.md

 ## Why?

 There are some great Menu builders out there already, but this has some extra features that make it really cool and handy to use

 ## What?

 A Menu bundle that will make managing links a breeze!
-This Menu bundle allows you to have **Menu Containers**, they basically allow you to make multiple Menus.
-As an added bonus, you interact with Menu Containers via a **Menu Handler**
+This Menu bundle allows you to have **item lists**, they basically allow you to make multiple Menus.
+As an added bonus, you interact with ItemLists via a **menu handler**

 Menu Handlers allow you to interact with multiple Menu Containers at once, or render multiple containers at once.